BEETL/BEETL/README.txt

 (Generalized) Suffix Array by using BCR

-	/install_path/beetl/Beetl bcr -i input.fa -o outfile
+	/install_path/beetl/Beetl bcr -i input.fa -o BCR-B0

 	Input: input.fa (like above)

 	Output:
-		outfile.
-It is the concatenation of BCR-B0[012345] outfile.pairSA.
+		BCR-B0.
+It is the concatenation of BCR-B0[012345] BCR-B0.pairSA.
 It is the generalized suffix array (seqID, position) of the collection S.
-						It is defined as an array of N pairs (seqID, position), and GSA[i]=(t,j) is the the pair corresponding to the i-th smallest suffix of the strings in S. outfile.sa.
-It is the suffix array of the concatenated strings of the collection (without to append a further end-marker) outfile.txt. it produces an information file when verboseEncode == 1.
+						It is defined as an array of N pairs (seqID, position), and GSA[i]=(t,j) is the the pair corresponding to the i-th smallest suffix of the strings in S.
+		BCR-B0.sa.
+It is the suffix array of the concatenated strings of the collection (without to append a further end-marker) BCR-B0.txt. it produces an information file when verboseEncode == 1.
 Useful for small input.

 Example:
 input.fa